 - Right close to it at about 500 mt there is another beautiful park which was actually close to my airbnb place, camino de los lagos.
 A pleasant walk around artificial lakes.
 Beautiful for pictures.
 I was told not to walk in the night because there has been safety issue although I have to say every time I passed by I have alwas seen it full of people.

-- Ecological park Macuiltepetl – This was my favourite spot.
+- Ecological park Macuiltepetl – This was my favorite spot.
 It’s a hill (cerro in Spanish) in the middle of the city with stunning views on the city and beyond, if you are lucky and it’s a clear sky day you can see the Pico the Orizaba, the tallest mountain in Mexico.
 The entrance is guarded by the police who will have you to register on the way in and out so they know if somebody got lost, which is improbable.
 There are so many people of any age, exercising and running, it’s such a pleasure to see it.
-To reach the top you can either walk around in circle on a mild inclination or take a well market short cut and climb all the way up to the top.
+To reach the top you can either walk around in a circle on a mild inclination or take a well market short cut and climb all the way up to the top.
 I took the shortcut as I didn’t have much time and I arrived on top in 15 minutes, I believe.
 It’s not a long hike but once you get there it’s all worth it.
 In order to enjoy the view you need to get there when the bar is open as they give you access to a tower from which you will have a view like this:

 However the surprises are not finished.
 After you have admired the amazing views you can proceed onto your return but not without stopping by the bird nursery.
 You can visit this shelter where they actually look after predators birds in need of assistance.
 Some of them actually live there because they won’t be able to return into the wild life.
 They are extremely cute to look at and you can actually take pictures as I did for 16 pesos.
 The same with reptiles, kept inside the shelter for healing and observations.
 Please note that I am not a supporter of animals kept in captivity and I would never go to a zoo, but here they actually look for hurt or sick one and in some cases they are able to heal them and put them back to their environment.
 I spent there a couple of hours talking to the biologist in charge and taking picture.
 That was the highlight of my day.